 Many Causes of Car Accidents in California Involve Negligence

 In most personal injury cases, including car accidents, one of our key tasks is to prove negligence.
 Your accident report can be a major key in proving negligence.
 One reason is because it will have the officer’s opinion about the case.
 The most commonly reported causes of car accidents are:

 - Driving under the influence of drugs or alcohol

 - Driving faster than the posted speed limit

 - Failing to safely make a left turn

 These are all forms of driver negligence.
-If one or more of these factors was the cause of your car accident and performed by the other driver, your lawyer might be able to prove the at-fault driver’s fault and financial responsibility.
+If one or more of these factors caused your car accident and performed by the other driver, your lawyer might prove the other driver is to blame so you can get compensation.

-You Should Get a Copy of Your Crash Report Right Away
+Get a Copy of Your Collision Report Right Away

 Grab a copy of your car accident report and share it with your legal team as soon as possible.
 The sooner your Los Angeles car accident lawyer gets involved in your pursuit of compensation, the more time they might have to prepare and file your lawsuit.

 Do not let time run out on your chance to pursue compensation from a negligent driver.
-Your lawyer may help you determine the right filing deadline for your car accident lawsuit.
+Your car accident lawyer may help you determine the right filing deadline for your car accident lawsuit after receiving the report.